 Annual Tiger Fundraiser

 This is our main fundraiser of the year.
-It is a fun adults only event.
-This year we will have a Glo Bingo with a Silent Auction.
+It is a fun, adult only event.

 Little Tigers will participate in the Breast Cancer Awareness campaign.
 The football players and cheerleaders will be allowed to accessorize the uniform with “pink items” during this month.
 Details about such items will come out in September.

-Halloween Parade-Little Tigers participates in the Annual Edwardsville Halloween Parade.
-November
+Little Tigers participates in the Annual Edwardsville Halloween Parade.

 Games will conclude the first weekend of November.